William Tell: Legend

-The first reference to Tell, as yet without a specified given name, appears in the White Book of Sarnen (German: Weisses Buch von Sarnen).
-This volume was written in c.
-1474 by Hans Schriber, state secretary (Landschreiber) Obwalden.

-It mentions the Rütli oath (German: Rütlischwur) and names Tell as one of the conspirators of the Rütli, whose heroic tyrannicide triggered the Burgenbruch rebellion.
+The first reference to Tell, without a specified given name, appears in the White Book of Sarnen (Weisses Buch von Sarnen).
+This volume was written in 1474 by Hans Schriber, state secretary (Landschreiber) of Obwalden.
+It mentions the Rütli Oath (Rütlischwur) and names Tell as one of the conspirators (Eidgenossen) of the Rütli, whose heroic tyrannicide triggered the Burgenbruch rebellion.

 An equally early account of Tell is found in the Tellenlied, a song composed in the 1470s, with its oldest extant manuscript copy dating to 1501.
 The song begins with the Tell legend, which it presents as the origin of the Confederacy, calling Tell the "first confederate".
 The narrative includes Tell's apple shot, his preparation of a second arrow to shoot Gessler, and his escape, but it does not mention any assassination of Gessler.

-The text then enumerates the cantons of the Confederacy, and says was expanded with "current events" during the course of the Burgundy Wars, ending with the death of Charles the Bold in 1477.
+The text then enumerates the cantons of the Confederacy, and says it was expanded with "current events" during the course of the Burgundy Wars, ending with the death of Charles the Bold in 1477.

-Aegidius Tschudi, writing c.
+Aegidius Tschudi of Glarus, writing c.
 1570, presents an extended version of the legend.
-Still essentially based on the account in the White Book, Tschudi adds further detail.

-Tschudi is known to habitually have "fleshed out" his sources, so that all detail from Tschudi not found in the earlier accounts may be suspected of being Tschudi's invention.

-Such additional detail includes Tell's given name Wilhelm, and his being a native of Bürglen, Uri in the Schächental, the precise date of the apple-shot, given as 18 November 1307 as well as the account of Tell's death in 1354.
+Based on the account in the White Book, Tschudi added further detail.
+Tschudi is known to have habitually "fleshed out" his sources, so that all detail from Tschudi not found in the earlier accounts may be suspected of being Tschudi's invention.
+Such additional detail includes Tell's given name Wilhelm, and his being a native of Bürglen, Uri in the Schächental, the precise date of the apple-shot, given as 18 November 1307, as well as the account of Tell's death in 1354.

 It is Tschudi's version that became influential in early modern Switzerland and entered public consciousness as the "William Tell" legend.
-According to Tschudi's account, William Tell was known as a strong man and an expert shot with the crossbow.
-In his time, the House of Habsburg emperors of Austria were seeking to dominate Uri, and Tell became one of the conspirators of Werner Stauffacher who vowed to resist Habsburg rule.
-Albrecht Gessler was the newly appointed Austrian Vogt of Altdorf, Switzerland.
+According to Tschudi's account, Tell was known as a strong man and an expert shot with the crossbow.
+In his time, the Habsburg emperors of Austria were seeking to dominate Uri, and Tell became one of the conspirators of Werner Stauffacher who vowed to resist Habsburg rule.
+Albrecht Gessler was the newly-appointed Austrian Vogt of Altdorf, Uri.
 He raised a pole under the village linden tree, hung his hat on top of it, and demanded that all the townsfolk bow before it.